 Other logo layout options

-There are a few other ways to think about arranging your logo that don’t relate to shapes.
+There are a few other ways to think about arranging your logo that doesn’t relate to shapes.
 These include:

 Step 3: Get color, font, and symbol ideas